alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 If we run the tests again, this time we see another problem about no database.
 That's because we haven't got PostgreSQL installed.

 #### Use PostgreSQL image/container

+Our Javascript errors are now fixed, but we're getting new errors because we don't have a database.
+Docker containers are quick to start and it's possible for them to talk to each other, so let's set up a separate container for postgres.

 *  In another terminal, if we run